-In November 2021, the Company issued 46,000,000 shares of common stock in an underwritten public offering at a purchase price per share of \$1.25 for \$53,968,057 in net proceeds after payment of underwriter discounts and commissions and other underwriter offering costs.
-GMS Ventures, the Company's largest stockholder and strategic partner, purchased an aggregate of 16,000,000 shares of common stock in the public offering at the public offering price per share.
-In connection with the underwritten public offering, the Company issued the underwriter warrants to purchase up to an aggregate of 2,100,000 shares of common stock at an exercise price of \$1.5625 per share, which warrants have a five-year term.
+In December 2022, in a registered direct equity offering to certain institutional and accredited investors, including GMS Ventures, the Company issued 1,423,041 shares of common stock at a purchase price per share of \$17.568 for \$23,208,679 in net proceeds after payment of placement agent fees and other offering costs.
+GMS Ventures purchased an aggregate of 711,520 shares of common stock in the registered direct equity offering.
+In connection with the registered direct equity offering, the Company issued to M.S.
+Howells & Co., the placement agent, warrants to purchase up to an aggregate of 25,787 shares of common stock at an exercise price of \$21.00 per share, which warrants have a three-year term.

 Each share of common stock entitles the holder to one vote on all matters submitted to a vote of the Company's stockholders.
 Subject to preferences that may apply to any outstanding preferred stock, holders of common stock are entitled to receive ratably any dividends that the Company's board of directors may declare out of funds legally available for that purpose on a non-cumulative basis.
-No dividends had been declared through September 30, 2023.
+No dividends had been declared through September 30, 2024.